 Certain anesthesias, including ones used in dentistry, can lead to a stroke, “catastrophic neurologic outcomes” or even death for some.
 Please note, I am not a doctor.
 Do your research and ask questions before consenting or not consenting to anesthesia.
 In my opinion, avoid anesthesia when at all possible.

-Anesthesia to Avoid by Someone with MTHFR
+Anesthesia to Avoid by Someone with MTHFR (of course, discuss with an

 *Anesthesia containing adrenaline (epinephrine)